Easy Overnight Pizza Dough

 This recipe is incredibly freezer-friendly, meaning you can easily batch-prepare your dough weeks in advance for a quick weeknight dinner.

-Follow the standard instructions all the way through to Step 7 (allowing the dough balls to come to room temperature and fully proof).
+1. Follow the standard instructions all the way through to final proof (allowing the dough balls to come to room temperature and fully proof).

-To cook: Take a dough ball out of the freezer and allow it to come back to room temperature on the counter for roughly 1.5 to 2 hours (depending on your local climate) until soft and pliable.
-Then, proceed directly to shaping and topping at Step 8!
+6. To cook: Take a dough ball out of the freezer and allow it to come back to room temperature on the counter for roughly 1.5 to 2 hours (depending on your local climate) until soft and pliable.
+Then, proceed directly to shaping and topping!

 FAQs